domenicquirl/comprehensive-rust/src/testing/unit-tests.md

 }
 ```

+- Because the unit tests live in the same module as the code under test, this
-- This lets you unit test private helpers.
+  lets you unit test private functions and access private fields of structs
+  from that module.
 - The `#[cfg(test)]` attribute is only active when you run `cargo test`.

 <details>

 Run the tests in the playground in order to show their results.

+- If you put the `tests` module in its own file (as seen in the last section),
+  less code will need to be recompiled when editing a test.

 </details>